stepper1029/Reversi/info/README.md

 and column was more readable and will make more sense to use in the view and controller later on.
 Rows are organized by horizontal rows of the hexagonal board.
 The origin (0, 0) is in the top left of the board, and row number increases vertically down, while cell number increases horizontally to the right(see the HexBoard class for more details).
+SquareBoard works similarly, also being stored in

 ### Model:
 Next we have the Model.
 The model contains a board, and the number of consecutive